This country-specific Q&A provides an overview of Private Client laws and regulations applicable in British Virgin Islands.

 What are the main rules of succession, and what are the scope and effect of any rules of forced heirship?

 There is no forced heirship regime in the BVI and persons who die domiciled in the BVI have complete freedom of testamentary disposition.
-In addition, the use of BVI trusts can prevent the impact of foreign forced heirship rights given the robust firewall provisions set out in the Trustee Act.
+In addition, the use of BVI trusts can limit the impact of foreign forced heirship rights given the robust firewall provisions set out in the Trustee Act.

 According to those provisions, no rule relating to inheritance or succession of the law of domicile of a person shall affect the transfer or disposition of personal property into a trust or otherwise affect the validity of such trust.